Aljgutier/react_firebase/README.md

 $ npm run dev
 ```

-In a web browser go to http://localhost:5173/

-and you should see the Vite + React logos
+In a web browser go to http://localhost:5173/ and you should see the Vite + React logos

 ![React+Vite](./images/vite_react.png)

-The application structure will be as follows
+The application's file/directory structure is as follows

 ```text
     - vite.config.js